nulogy/design-system/components/README.md

 ```
 ---

+# Contributing

-See [Guides/Quick start](http://nulogy.design/guides/quickstart) for instructions on how to install and work with the project, and [Guides/Package Scripts](http://nulogy.design/guides/scripts) for more details on the commands available in the project.
+See [Guides/Quick start](http://nulogy.design/guides/quickstart) for instructions on how to install and work with this  project, and [Guides/Package Scripts](http://nulogy.design/guides/scripts) for more details on the commands available in the project.

 # Links